Cheesy99/Study_watch/README.md

 # Study_watch
-This is a study Stop-watch
+This is a study Stop-watch that I implemented with JavaFX